Updated: Sep 25

 What is trauma?

 Trauma can be broadly defined as anything that overwhelms our ability to cope.
 Unbearable stress sends our physiology down the same route as if we were escaping a lion.
-Trauma can be a single event or a period of events: an accident, the sudden loss of a loved one, being attacked or abused.
+Trauma can be a single event or a period of events: an accident, the sudden loss of a loved one, being attacked, or being abused.
 The term developmental trauma acknowledges that growing brains are more vulnerable.
 Early events leave deep imprints that increase the complexity of healing and finding safety.
 Many early defining events will never be brought into the light of conscious awareness but they shape us nevertheless.
 They often underlie how we respond in the present.
 Trauma shatters our world view: rules of fairness and justice no longer seem to apply.

 Traumatic events and memories